-To find an invertible sub-matrix Q of P, and corresponding sub-matrix R, is one challenging step in computing a practically stable triangular representation.
+Given a rank r = n - d matrix $A \in \mathbb{F}^{m \times n}$ one can easily compute the SVD of A to get P, the $n \times d$ matrix whose columns form a basis for Null(A).
+The practical difficulty in expressing the n - d non-free variables in terms of the d free variables is in finding an invertible sub-matrix Q of P, and corresponding sub-matrix R such that the solution is practically stable.
 It is considerably more difficult still to find the "best" combination of Q and R. An ideal algorithm would be one which fulfills the following two criteria:

-- (1) The output variable ordering is optimal; - (2) The method is efficient.
+- (1) The output variable ordering is optimal, - (2) The method is efficient.

 This is not a straight-forward problem.
-Of course there exists an algorithm which will fulfill criterion (1): simply use brute force to try all $\binom{n}{d}$ combinations of d rows taken from P. This is a sensible strategy for small problems, but the expense of trying to solve systems which admit large P is unsatisfactory.
-We also note that there may be several optimal choices (e.g. consider x+y+z=0, where every ordering is optimal).
+Of course there exists an algorithm which will fulfill criterion (1) Simply use brute force to try all $\binom{n}{d}$ combinations of d rows taken from P. This is a sensible strategy for small problems, but the expense of trying to solve systems which admit large P is unsatisfactory.
+We also note that there may be several optimal choices (eg. consider x + y + z = 0, where every ordering is optimal).

-Employing randomness can give us (2), but not necessarily (1).
-We can randomly select d rows from P. For large P, we are not likely to select the best Q

-(and R), but we can also expect not to obtain the worst combination.
+Employing randomness will give us (2), but not necessarily (1).
+We can randomly select d rows from P. For large P, we are not likely to select the best Q(and R), but we can also expect not to obtain the worst combination.
 For an even better solution, one could repeat this a number of times, and take the best result.
-For further study, one would like to know more about the distribution of the σ_d for all $d \times d$ and $n - d \times d$ sub-matrices of P. Furthermore, thought on this strategy raises another question: if we are not guaranteed an optimal solution, what may be accepted as a "sufficient" solution?
+For further study, one would like to know more about the distribution of the σ_d for all $d \times d$ and $n - d \times d$ sub-matrices of P. Furthermore, thought on this strategy raises another question: If we aren't guaranteed an optimal solution, what may be accepted as a "sufficient" solution?

-3. A Linear Example
+3. Linear Examples